 Some believe these institutions can’t be changed because they’re part of a deliberately “rigged” system, fashioned by powerful people to keep themselves in charge.
 A quick study of history brings this into question: often these very institutions weren’t fashioned to keep powerful in charge.
-From public libraries to constitutional conventions, new institutions were often rebellious or non-economic and seem to arise for idealistic reasons.
-Perhaps we imagine that “the system” is better today at suppressing change than in feudal or monarchic times, this doesn’t explain our feeling that there’s nothing to be done.
-That feeling is about a lack of vision for new institutions, not despair that such a vision would be suppressed—it’s that we don’t have plausible ideas in the first place.
+From public libraries to constitutional conventions, new institutions were often rebellious or non-economic and arose for idealistic reasons.
+Perhaps we imagine that “the system” today is more rigged, better at suppressing change than in feudal or monarchic times.
+But even if this were true, it wouldn’t explain the lack of vision for new institutions.
+It’s not just that we despair that new ideas would be suppressed—it’s that we don’t have plausible ideas in the first place.

 This view, too, falls apart in the light of history.
 We find a breathtakingly different story: Human nature, far from being fixed, is read differently from age to age.
 These different readings give rise to totally new ideas for institutions.
 And these new readings and new institutions seem to reshape us.
 Often, what works out in practice would have seemed impossible on the previous views.
 Furthermore, the traits we are supposedly balancing — autonomy, collective responsibility, equality, etc — are themselves changing.
 They, also, are expressions of one view of human nature or another.